SagarDep/elloshare/README.md

 elloshare
 =========

+Want to download and install ElloShare?
+Get an APK [here](http://www.weatherlight.com/elloshare).

 ElloShare is a photo sharing app for Android.
 It integrates with Gallery to make it easy to post images from your phone into Ello.